pnp/PnP-Sites-Core/Core/Documentation.md

 #### WebExtensions_UninstallSolution
 Looks up a localized string similar to Removing sandbox solution '{0}'..

+## SharePoint.Client.BaseTemplateManager

+This class will be used to provide access to the right base template configuration

 ## Core.Framework.Provisioning.Connectors.AzureStorageConnector

 Connector for files in Azure blob storage